-In order for your star-rating to be visible in Google Ads, Google has to know that your shop receives new reviews constantly.
+In order for your star-ratings to be visible in Google Ads, Google has to know that your shop receives new reviews constantly.
 With Google Ads’ ad-extensions, you can add these star-ratings to your ads.

 The next point might be a bit controversial to some, but to me, it’s very clear: having a closed review system.
 What does this mean?
 It might be easier to explain what an open review system is.

 In an open review system, literally anyone can leave a review for your shop’s products and services.
-There is no real verification process before the review is written (and posted) to see if the reviewer is an actual customer.
+There is no real verification process before the review is written (and posted) to see if the reviewer was an actual customer.